Cornell-Allogators/smolVLA-FPGA-Accelerator/report/sections/02-background.typ

 The Vision Encoder is the primary focus of this acceleration effort.
 The visual front-end employs a Vision Transformer (ViT) to extract features from the camera inputs.
-These features are projected into the same embedding dimension as the text tokens, allowing the VLM to perform cross-modal reasoning.
+These features are projected into the same embedding dimension as the text tokens, allowing the VLM to perform cross-modal reasoning, as shown in @fig:model-overview.

 #if not use-appendix {
   include "../figures/model-overview/model-overview.typ"